Uncharted (film): Plot

-Sully recovers Nate and reveals that Sam was shot and apparently killed by Braddock three years prior and that he left him for dead, straining their partnership.
-Moncada, Chloe, and Braddock's team depart in a cargo plane to find the treasure, where Braddock murders Moncada, gaining control of the operation.
-After Nate and Sully board the plane, Nate confronts Braddock.
-A battle ensues; Sully parachutes out with the map, while Nate and Chloe are ejected from the plane landing in the Philippines, where they realize the map does not pinpoint the treasure.
+Sully recovers Nate and reveals that Sam was shot and possibly killed by Braddock three years prior and that he left him for dead, straining their partnership.
+Moncada, Chloe, and Braddock's team depart in a cargo plane to find the treasure, on which Braddock murders Moncada, gaining control of the operation.

+Nate and Sully stowaway on the plane, so Nate confronts Braddock.
+A battle ensues; Sully parachutes out with the map, while Nate and Chloe are ejected from the plane, landing in the Philippines.
+There, they realize the map does not pinpoint the treasure.
 Nate discovers the treasure's true location through hints left by Sam's postcards, but leaves fake coordinates for Chloe after correctly doubting her loyalties.

-Nate discovers the Magellan ships and reunites with Sully, who managed to follow Nate.
-Braddock follows them, forcing Nate and Sully to hide as her crew airlifts the ships.
+Nate discovers the Magellan ships and reunites with Sully, who had managed to follow Nate.
+Braddock follows close behind, forcing Nate and Sully to hide as her crew airlifts the ships.
 In their escape, Sully commandeers one of the helicopters, and Braddock orders another helicopter to approach for a boarding action.

-Nate defends himself from her mercenaries and shoots down the other helicopter with one of the ship's cannons.
+Nate defends himself from Braddock's mercenaries and shoots down the other helicopter with one of the ship's cannons.
 When Braddock corners Nate, Sully throws a bag of collected treasure at her, casting her into the sea, where she is killed when the ship falls on her.
 As the Philippine Navy arrive, Nate and Sully get away with a few pieces of treasure Nate had pocketed, while Chloe is left empty-handed.
 Meanwhile, an imprisoned Sam, revealed to be alive and having somehow survived being shot by Braddock, writes another postcard to Nate asking him to watch his back.

 In a mid-credits scene, Nate meets a man working for Roman, offering his ring for a "Nazi map" he has.
 He tries to betray Nate, but Sully saves him.
 They escape but are cornered by an unseen figure.